C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 If you have more USB serial devices attached, it could be ttyUSB1, etc. You can check this in your HomeAssistant's Hardware Page.
 [http://your-ha-ip:8123/hassio/system](http://your-ha-ip:8123/hassio/system)

-Then click the ⋮ > Hardware
+Then click the '⋮' icon, and then 'Hardware'

-I'll assume /dev/ttyUSB0 for the example configuration.
+I'll assume you're using /dev/ttyUSB0 for the example configuration.

 These changes are done inside the HA configuration.yaml file.
 Note: Whilst my HA configuration files (yaml) work fine for me, I'm sure the HA yaml gurus amongst you will be able to improve/optimise this configuration significantly.